Brand, Campaigns & Content

 Action begins with reviewing the business’s current tech stack.
 Whether the company currently uses a cloud commerce or marketing platform or not, it is imperative to work with a software partner that offers what your business is looking for.
 There is a wide spectrum of digital technology providers each with a different specialism.
 Sources like the Gartner Magic Quadrant and Forrester Wave can provide businesses with an overview of each software’s specialism.

-Salesforce’s particular strength is in commerce, advanced personalisation, market leading machine learning and AI tech, and integration with other software.
+Salesforce’s particular strength is in commerce, advanced personalization, market-leading machine learning and AI tech, and integration with other software.
 There is also a deep community of developers and users and agency partners to draw on, useful for new Salesforce users.

 This is an excerpt from Dept’s whitepaper, ‘How to Accelerate your Digital Business with Salesforce.’
 Download the full report.